Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 3. Certificates files

-Copy *.pfx* generated at step 1 in the volume create at step 2.
+Copy the *.pfx* generated at step 1 in the volume created at step 2.

 To get the volume path run: